Salesforce Apex Tutorial for Beginners

 String s2 = s.reverse();

-trim(): This method removes all the leading white spaces from a string and returns it.
+This method removes all the leading and trailing white spaces from a string and returns it.

 valueOf(toConvert)

-This method returns the string representation of passed in object.
+This method returns the string representation of the passed-in object.

 Apex Getter and Setter

-Apex property is similar to apex variable.
-Getter and setter are necessary to an apex property.
-Getter and setter can be used to execute code before the property value is accessed or changed.
+An Apex property is similar to an Apex variable.
+A getter and a setter are necessary for an Apex property.
+They can be used to execute code before the property value is accessed or changed.
 The code in the get accessor executes when a property value is read.
-The code in the set accessor runs when a property value is changed.
-Any property having get accessor is considered read-only, any property having set accessor is considered to write only any property having both get and set accessor is deemed to be read-write.
-Syntax of an apex property:
+The code in the set accessor executes when a property value is changed.
+Any property having only a get accessor is considered read-only, any property having only a set accessor is considered write-only, and any property having both get and set accessors is considered read-write.
+Syntax of an Apex property:

 public class myApexClass {